leroyron-zz/timeline-jsvscode/README.md

 # TimeLine Code - Visual Studio Code Extension
-This will link [Timeline Code][tlc] preforming code launches and execution in vscode virtural web enviorment.
+This will link [Timeline Code][tlc] Engine Library(Private) preforming code launches and execution in vscode virtural web enviorment.

 The purpose of the extension is to link Timeline Code enabling it to command VSCode enviorment:
 - Open a MarkDown file with Timeline Code Library.